matter-labs/zksync-lite-docs/docs/api/events.md

 ## Note on stability

-Committed blocks can be reverted and the transactions inside them will be reverted as well.
-The client will be notiifed with an appropriate `block` event when the block is reverted, but it will not be notified about the individual `transaction` events and the `account` updates to be reverted as well.
-It is the responsibility of the client to revert account updates or any transactions if these affect the state of the client.
+Technically the committed blocks may be reverted and the transactions inside them will be reverted as well.
+This happens very rarely, but if your client relies on committed events, some precautious measures should be taken.
+If a block is reverted the client will be notified with an appropriate `block` event, but it will not be notified about the individual `transaction` events and the `account` updates to be reverted as well.
+It is recommended that if you rely on committed events, that you also keep track of the `block` events to know if a block was reverted.

-It is not recommeneded to rely on the `committed` events and the client should accept only `finalized` events, unless the cautious measures explained above were taken into account.
+If you want to receive events only about final transactions, then you should accept only `finalized` events.
 The `finalized` blocks can never be reverted as it is enforced by an Ethereum smart contract.

 ## Reading past events